leozulfiu/python-challenge/README.md

 # my python challenge solutions

-These are my solutions for [Python Challenge](http://www.pythonchallenge.com/).
+These are my solutions for the [Python Challenge](http://www.pythonchallenge.com/).
 "The first programming riddle on the net"